zonafets/NTE/README.md

 # NTE
 ## Natural Template Engine

-I developed the following example (with [Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of javascript.
+An interesting idea emerged developing the following example (with [Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of javascript.

-And a an interesting idea emerged.

 **Take a look to this nice sample where CSS keeps HTML clean and clear:**

 ```html
 <style>